-Many applications seek high-speed and high-performance under less than ideal operating conditions.
+Many applications seek high speed and high performance under less than ideal operating conditions.
 In these application circuits, the implementation and construction of the printed circuit board is as important as the circuit design.
-Proper RF techniques must be used for device selection, placement and routing as well as power supply bypassing and grounding to ensure optimum performance.
+Proper RF techniques must be used for device selection, placement and routing, as well as power supply bypassing and grounding to ensure optimum performance.
+Figures 45 to 52 illustrate the recommended printed circuit board ground, power and signal plane layouts which are implemented on the AD9765 evaluation board.

 One factor that can measurably affect system performance is the ability of the DAC output to reject dc variations or ac noise superimposed on the analog or digital dc power distribution.
 This is referred to as the Power Supply Rejection Ratio.
-For dc variations of the power supply, the resulting performance of the DAC directly corresponds to a gain error associated with the DAC's full-scale current, I{OUTFS} .
-AC noise on the DC supplies is common in applications where the power distribution is generated by a switching power supply.
+For dc variations of the power supply, the resulting performance of the DAC directly corresponds to a gain error associated with the DAC's full-scale current, I{OUTFS}.
+AC noise on the dc supplies is common in applications where the power distribution is generated by a switching power supply.
 Typically, switching power supply noise will occur over the spectrum from tens of kHz to several MHz.
-The PSRR vs. frequency of the AD9709 AVDD supply over this frequency range is shown in Figure 38.
+The PSRR vs. frequency of the AD9765 AVDD supply over this frequency range is shown in Figure 38.